vmware-archive/node-examples/book-service/README.md

 To add a book to the data service, use a curl command similar to the one used when running with a local cluster, specifying the app route assigned in the `cf push` step, above.
+Note that the target of the curl command is going to an HTTPS endpoint.

 On Mac and Linux: